Where is the power in an totalitarianism?

 who is the leader in a totalitarian state and how did they get thrie power?

 Some of the key elements of a totalitarian state are complete suppression of speech and criticism against the government and its individual leaders.
-Leaders in a totalitarian state try to maintain a level of fear among the populace as a way to ensure that they don't have the urge to press for changes.
+Leaders in a totalitarian state try to maintain a level of fear among the populace as a way to ensure that they don't have the urge to press for change…s.
+(MORE)

 How is Mussolini's rise to power and totalitarian state in Italy to that of Hitler's rise to power and totalitarian state in Germany?